Kola-Ademola/US-Consumer-Finance-Complaints-Analysis/README.md

 # US-Consumer-Finance-Complaints-Analysis
-This a project on a Financial Analysis of consumer complaints of Financial Products
+This is a Financial Analysis project of consumer complaints of Financial Products

 # About the Dataset